-I have heard many people say, “I have tried talking to my spouse about finances, but they are not interested.”
+I’ve heard many people say, “I’ve tried talking to my spouse about finances, but they aren’t interested.”
 This can be quite frustrating.

-We’ve all been in a scenario when someone else did not have the same perspective as us.
+We’ve all been in a scenario when someone else didn’t have the same perspective as us.

 It can be particularly tricky if one person “knows” that they are right.
 The fact of the matter is that there could be many reasons why a person doesn’t want to discuss their finances, and this may not be malicious.

-Perhaps their family didn’t discuss finances growing up, and they do not understand what the big deal is.
+Perhaps their family didn’t discuss finances growing up, and they don’t understand what the big deal is.
 They may be accustomed to living with a large credit card balance, and it doesn’t cause them any distress.

-Maybe they’re afraid of what they would find out if they sat down and looked at their complete financial picture (ignorance is bliss, as they say).
+Maybe they’re afraid of what they’d find out if they sat down and looked at their complete financial picture (ignorance is bliss, as they say).
 It could be anything.
 The only way to find out is to ask them.

 That’s a great place to start the conversation.
 Don’t even talk directly about finances and the numbers.
-Just start discussing their feelings about finances and try to see where they are coming from.
+Start discussing their feelings about finances and try to see where they are coming from.

-Likewise, it would help if you shared your feelings and why it is essential for you to discuss these topics.
+Likewise, it would help if you shared your feelings and why it’s essential for you to discuss these topics.
 Once they know the reason why you want to talk about it, they may open up and meet you halfway.

 It can be challenging to navigate tough conversations with a loved one, especially on your own, so don’t be afraid to ask for help.
-This can come from a therapist, friend, religious leader, or whoever it is that you feel comfortable speaking with about your fears.
+This can come from a therapist, friend, religious leader, or whoever it’s that you feel comfortable speaking with about your fears.

 Put in Equal Effort